Indigenous treaties in Australia: Northern Territory

 In 2018 the Northern Territory Government of Michael Gunner pledged to undertake a treaty process with Indigenous peoples of the Territory, including the appointment of an Independent Treaty Commissioner to oversee negotiations.
 In June 2018 Gunner signed the "Barunga agreement", a memorandum of understanding committing his Government to negotiate with the Territory's four Aboriginal land councils over the next three years to develop a treaty process.

 The process will be overseen by an independent treaty commissioner, who in the first stage will undertake consultations for one year with the Indigenous communities to gauge their interest in a treaty.
 In the second stage, a public discussion paper will be released, translated into major Aboriginal languages for consultation and feedback.
 A final report will then be tabled in the Northern Territory Legislative Assembly within 18 months of stage one's completion.

 On 4 March 2019, Mick Dodson was appointed Treaty Commissioner, agreed by all four NT land councils and the Minister.
-He is tasked with presenting a final report within 2.5 years.
-The Treaty Commission, in a discussion paper published in July 2020, has said: "Some of our Elders are very old ... the process of truth-telling must begin as soon as possible.
+He was tasked with presenting a final report within 2.5 years.
+The Treaty Commission, in a discussion paper published in July 2020, has said: "Some of our Elders are very old... the process of truth-telling must begin as soon as possible.
 It is urgent".
 Truth-telling is an essential step, and must take place before the negotiations for treaty get under way, which can take a long time.
 Because the NT is not a state, treaties negotiated with the NT Government could be overruled by the Federal Government, thereby limiting their effectiveness.
 There are also challenges in cases where traditional owners' lands extend across state borders, and where members and descendants of the Stolen Generations have not been able to find who their people are and therefore may not qualify as First Nations people.
 The Treaty Commissioner would be handing his report to the Chief Minister in 2022, after which negotiations would begin.

 In 2023, the Commission was abolished, with the Territory government arguing that further time and consultation was needed before moving forward on treaty.
 The government denied that it was no longer acting on treaty issues, with directly government treaty symposia held in April 2024.

 The NT opposition Country Liberal Party (CLP) ended the treaty process after winning government in 2024.